marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 the instruction issue is possible if there is a transition from one automaton state to another one.
-This algorithm is very fast, and furthermore, its speed is not dependent on processor complexityHowever, the size of the automaton depends on processor complexity.
+This algorithm is very fast, and furthermore, its speed is not dependent on processor complexity [#f1]_.

+.. [#f1] However, the size of the automaton depends on processor complexity.
 To limit this effect, machine descriptions can split orthogonal parts of the machine description among several
   automata: but then, since each of these must be stepped independently, this does cause a small decrease in the algorithm's performance.

-.

 .. index:: automaton based pipeline description